 Who am I is becoming a confusing issue filled with uncertainties.
-He and she are pronouns that once had the field to themselves but no longer.
-The list is long and queer, I use the word in the old fashioned way, meaning odd or very unusual.
-And perhaps this had been made deliberately so, looking for trouble, anticipating offence.
+He and she are pronouns that once had the field to themselves, but no longer.
 To make a mistake in identification may have serious consequences, maybe leading to a prosecutable hate crime.
 We are in the process of creating a society which is upending long established social guidelines: these relate to morality, ethics and what was once understood to be natural.
 Changing from a people who knew who and what we were to one that creates whatever we want be.
 The LGBT issue is a crucial part of that deconstruction and its influence on political policy is far reaching.

 The following saying is attributed to the Christian Saint Anthony the Great.
 He died in 356 AD and could be speaking to our generation.